 Employer Identification Number

-Tax filing and withholding
+Tax Filing and Withholding

 Federal and state tax filing requirements apply to new employers.
-You will need to keep records of employment taxes for at least four years, which involves special forms and accounting for state taxes.
+You will need to keep records of employment taxes for at least four years, which involves unique forms and accounting for state taxes.

 Unemployment Insurance Tax

-You will be need to pay Unemployment Insurance Tax through the UI Program under the Social Security Tax for employers.
+You will need to pay Unemployment Insurance Tax through the UI Program under the Social Security Tax for employers.